galaxyproject/training-material/topics/chip-seq/tutorials/tal1-binding-site-identification/tutorial.md

 {: .hands_on}

 # Step 7.1: Inspection of peaks and aligned data with IGV
-We show here an alternative to trackster, [IGV](http://software.broadinstitute.org/software/igv/).
+We show here an alternative to Trackster, [IGV](http://software.broadinstitute.org/software/igv/).

 > ### :pencil2: Hands-on: IGV
 >